Three Stages of Business GrowthFeb 21, 2022

 The term “zero to one” has been used by others.
-There’s even a 2014 book by Paypal co-founder Peter Thiel with that title.
+There was even a book by Paypal co-founder Peter Thiel with that title.
 Thiel, now a venture capitalist, uses the phrase to encourage start-ups who offer something brand new rather than replicating something that already exists.
 Zero to one.

 I don’t disagree with that, but that’s not how I’m using it.

 For me, zero to one is going from nothing to something.
 You are past the point of just talking about your dream or your idea.
 Suddenly, you have something—a product or service, a revenue stream, a customer.
 It is now something more than just a well-crafted idea.

 That something is real and that’s something that can potentially find momentum.

 A food truck moves from zero to one when it’s actually open for business and making brisket sandwiches.
 A church shifts from zero to one when a core group actually chooses a date and then launches.
 A new apparel company is in zero to one when it turns on its website and/or opens the front door and starts selling product.

 Somebody has to put some resources at risk to get off of zero—some capital, some time, some influence, something.
 As Peter Drucker said, “If you want something new, you have to stop doing something old.”
 That’s risky.
 No enterprise goes from zero to one apart from some resource risk.

 One final note on zero to one: There can be still a whole lot of ambiguity during zero to one.
 This is fair in that you are still figuring out much of your core business model / MVP.
 Structure may change, people may change, revenue stream may change—even your core model may change.
 Roles may shift and leadership may consolidate or expand.
 Everything is still movable.

 The sooner you discover, prove up, and begin to get traction around your particular strategic driver or business model, the sooner you can graduate to the “one to five” stage.

 1 to 5